mediafinger/chimera_http_client/README.markdown

 * `user_agent` - if you would like your calls to identify with a specific user agent
 * `verbose` - the default is `false`, set it to true while debugging issues
 * `cache` - an instance of your cache solution, can be overwritten in any request
+* `deserializers` - custom methods to deserialize the response body, below more details

+##### Custom deserializers

+In case the API you are connecting to does not return JSON, you can pass custom deserializers to `Connection.new` or `Queue.new`:

+    deserializers: { error: your_error_deserializer, response: your_response_deserializer }

+A Deserializer has to be an object on which the method `call` with the parameter `body` can be called:

+    custom_deserializer.call(body)

+where `body` is the response body (in the default case a JSON object).
+The class `Deserializer` contains the default objects that are used.
+They might help you creating your own.
+Don't forget to make requests with another header than the default `"Content-Type" => "application/json"`, when the API you connect to does not support JSON.

 ### Request methods